Teo44/Deadline-tracker/README.md

 ## TODO

 - A database (sqlite)
-- Adding deadlines to the database
+- Functionality for adding deadlines to the database
-- Viewing deadlines from the database
+- Functionality for viewing deadlines from the database